bigfanjs/super-heroes-app/README.md

-# SanadTech App Test
+# Super Heroes App

-## Height-level Preview
+## Heigh-level Preview
-I have chosen this app test to be about **Super Heroes** because I love **Super Heroes**.
-It's main roll is to let the end users to create, update, and remove their own super heros.
-And each change is locally persisted.
+The app main roll is to let the end users to create, update, and remove their own super heros.
+And each change users nake is locally persisted.
 ## Low-level Preview
 The application is developed with ReactJS.
 It uses Redux subscriber to sync the heroes data slice on the store to the localStorage whenever somthing changed.
 Then users would be able to access their data even if they exit the page or the browser.
 And in the case where the user wants to view a hero, the JSON string on the localstrorage was parsed to convert it back into a JavaScript object.

 I used Redux-form for storing form data on the redux store.
 It provides great features which would probably take you days to build yourself.
 One hot feature is that it supports array fields and automatically add a number of levels deep to your JSON.
 ### The application has three different pages/routes:
   * Super Hero List:
     This page is where super heroes would be listed.
 The data was fetched from the localStorage before it gets parsed.
 Through each super hero item you can either take a view or **delete** action.